qamarian-sds/sds/Working.md

 ```

-If the directory is yet to undergo any organization, an SDS-supported file manager shall list it the
+If the directory is yet to undergo any organization, an SDS-supported file manager shall list its
-following way:
+contents the following way:

 ```
 .prof